4 Ways To Prevent A Protein Shake BLOAT

 1 – Pace yourself!

-Gulping a shake can lead leave you feeling uncomfortably bloated!
+Gulping a shake can leave you feeling uncomfortably bloated!
 Slow down and savor your super-smooth shake.
 That way, you won’t swallow excess air.

 2 – Hit The STOP Button!